Director of Programs

 - Effectiveness in working with other judges.

 The poll had a 15% return rate.
-The results of the poll (not all respondents expressed opinions on each candidate) are attached.
+The results of the poll (not all respondents expressed opinions on each candidate) can be found here.

 About the Milwaukee Bar Association (MBA) — The Milwaukee Bar Association is a 501(c)(6) nonprofit organization promoting the professional interests of lawyers, and improving access to justice for the people of Southeastern Wisconsin.